Joshua 6: The Battle of Jericho

 Plundering

-Joshua describes an "accursed" thing that the people are not to touch.
-They were permitted to take metals such as silver, gold, iron, and brass to be added to the treasury of Lord.
+Joshua describes an "accursed" thing that the people are not to touch, though they were permitted to take metals such as silver, gold, iron, and brass to be added to the treasury of Lord.
 This was to caution away idolatry, by keeping such items in a holy space that was inaccessible.
 Accursed things may have described idols, but it may be a reference to items that spark covetousness (as we will see in Joshua 7).
 Items of wood could be burned, whereas items of metal could not.
 Thus the metal items were placed in the Lord's keeping to avoid the temptation of worship or greed that may have abounded from keeping such items in one's own home.

 The Wall Falls